NCERT Solutions for Class 11 Physics Chapter 12 Kinetic Theory

 NCERT Solutions for Class 11 Physics Chapter 12 - Kinetic Theory: Higher Order Thinking Skills (HOTS) Questions

-The HOTS questions of Class 11 Physics Chapter 12 - Kinetic Theory aim at engaging students in the real life application of the concept and solve the problems that challenge them beyond the core of the topic.
-These high order questions develop thinking, analytical and good conceptual clarity which are the requirements of board examination as well as competitive examinations, such as JEE and NEET.
+The HOTS questions of Class 11 Physics Chapter 12 - Kinetic Theory aim at engaging students in the real-life application of the concept and solving the problems that challenge them beyond the core of the topic.
+These higher-order questions develop thinking, analytical and good conceptual clarity, which are the requirements of board examination as well as competitive examinations, such as JEE and NEET.

 Answer: